Can reading reduce stress levels?

-As reading is an essential part of many jobs, it is easy to forget the benefits of reading a book for pleasure.
-However, kicking back with a book that has no connection to your regular routine can bring numerous benefits.
+With social media, online activity and other digital distractions, it's easy to forget the benefits of reading a book purely for pleasure.
+However, kicking back with material that has no connection to your regular routine can bring numerous benefits.

 Dr Lewis, Cognitive Neuropsychologist says: "Losing yourself in a book is the ultimate relaxation.
 This is particularly poignant in uncertain economic times when we are all craving a certain amount of escapism.
 It really doesn't matter what book you read, by losing yourself in a thoroughly engrossing book you can escape from the worries and stresses of the everyday world and spend a while exploring the domain of the author's imagination."